 Water is, and always will be, a scarce resource throughout South Africa.
-Potential shortages, interruption of municipal supply, and quality of water have been identified as risks at many of the Company's facilities.
-The subsidiary companies have invested substantial time and money to mitigate these risks, which include using borehole water, installing water reservoirs, recycling condensate and effluent, installing a desalination processing plant at I&J, and taking action to measure and better manage water consumption.
+There is no region in South Africa where water stress is not a priority problem.
+Each area experiences water issues owing to a number of factors, including but not limited to, excessive use, growing demand, pollution, thirsty invasive plants, inadequate infrastructure, and poor practices.
+There is no single solution to the problem and potential shortages, interruption of municipal supply, and quality of water have been identified as risks at most of the Company's facilities.
+The Company has invested substantial time and money to mitigate these risks, including using borehole water, installing water reservoirs, recycling condensate and effluent, installing a desalination processing plant at I&J, and taking action to measure and better manage water consumption.
+Water usage management plans can include measuring water usage to identify saving opportunities, optimising equipment to reduce evaporation, replacing fixtures with water-efficient fixtures, using waterwise landscaping and irrigation, and recovering condensate.
+The Company is acutely aware of the need to not only manage the risks associated with water shortages, but also to manage the resource as a whole.
+The Company is committed to monitoring the impact of its operations on water sources and engaging with relevant stakeholders, including DFFE.

-I&J in particular is highly dependent on potable water to produce ice for fishing operations as well as for the processing of fish and the cleaning of both the Woodstock Primary Processing and the Paarden Island Value Added Processing facilities.
+I&J in particular is highly dependent on potable water to produce ice for fishing operations as well as for the processing of fish, and the cleaning of both the Woodstock Primary Processing and the Paarden Island Value Added Processing facilities.
 I&J has implemented a number of water-saving initiatives, resulting in a reduction in usage of municipal water of approximately 80% since F16.
 In 2017/2018 and in view of the drought in the Western Cape and the risk of significant water supply restrictions in Cape Town, I&J engaged with both government and water specialists to assist in investigating alternatives with a view to securing a supply of water sufficient to maintain operations into the future.
 To this end, a substantial investment in producing potable water from non-potable ground water and a desalination process have been installed, both of which have assisted substantially in the reduction of I&J's dependence on municipal water.

-Indigo Brands maintained its water-saving initiatives previously implemented, including water metering and monitoring, and a water-wise garden, and is in the process of installing a chlorine dosing system in the potable water reticulation system after tests showed a lack of chlorine in the municipal water supply.
-Indigo Brands will rely on potable water transported from the I&J water purification plant in the event of municipal supply interruptions.
+Indigo Brands maintained its water-saving initiatives previously implemented, including water metering and monitoring, and a water-wise garden, and installed a chlorine dosing system in the potable water reticulation system after tests showed a lack of free chlorine in the municipal water supply.
+Over and above the current water storage reservoir, Indigo Brands will rely on potable water transported from the I&J water purification plant in the event of municipal supply interruptions and are planning to install additional potable water reservoir capacity in F25.